OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.WIP.md

 ## Actions

 Anytime a character is challenged, attempts something new, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the gamemaster will request an action check.
-Next, the player rolls the appropriate check, compares it against the difficulty, and determines its effectiveness. `Actions that require no action check are called freebie actions.`
+Next, the player rolls the appropriate check, compares it against the difficulty, and determines its performance.
+All other actions are considered routine or freebies and require no action check.

 Standard actions include attacking, defending, maneuvering, spellcasting, and using abilities, skills, and devices.

+### What Do Actions Represent?

-Given the length of time involved in a character's turn, actions do not represent a solitary movement but rather a series of quick, short movements.
-For example, the casting of a spell requires multiple factors involving specific vocal, somatic, and material components, plus the use of a spell focus, all working in unison.
-Another example includes an attack with a sword that may involve several quick feints, thrusts, and maneuvers before a damaging strike occurs.
+Given the time involved during a character's turn, actions do not represent a solitary movement but rather a series of quick, combined movements.
+For example, casting a spell involves specific vocal, somatic, and material components, and a spell focus, all working in unison.
+Another example includes attacking with a sword, which may involve several quick feints, thrusts, and short maneuvers before any actual harm is done.

 ### Non-Standard Action Types